cjmorris/caleb/README.md

 `node index.js` to run the server on port 3000.

+Trade Me API Credentials should be stored in a `.env` file in the `backend/` directory

 ### Backend API endpoints:

 Requires TradeMe API consumer key and secret.